smarr/academic-notes/timeline.md

-This document hopefully provides a somewhat reusable template for the standard actions of a workshop colocated with some of the major programming language conferences including SPLASH, ECOOP, and <Programming>.
+This document hopefully provides a somewhat reusable template for the standard actions of a workshop colocated with some of the major programming language conferences including SPLASH, ECOOP, and &lt;Programming&gt;.

 The workshop is assumed to have a technical paper submission deadline with reviews as well as a work-in-progress submission deadline for preliminary work,